 If you are able to submit the assessment paper, it will be downgraded by one grade and be counted in your grade.
 Failure to do so will cause you to still have that failing grade regardless of your reasoning.

 When it comes to the conditions set for repeating students, every school has a different condition.
-Remember to manage your exam time stress during this period.
+Remember to manage your exam time stress during this period and consider getting a home tutor for poly to help you cope better.

 Number of Attempts for Repeating a Subject